 The banking system is considered almost as old as civilization and has existed in varied forms, and the banking system in India is no exception to that.
-Before we deep-dive into the evolution of banking in India, let’s take a look at the banking scene in the world.
+Before we deep dive into the evolution of banking in India, let’s take a look at the banking scene in the world.
 Here’s a short video that captures the evolutionary process of banking, with a few pre-historic and mythological elements thrown in as a homage to our curious and imaginative ancestors.

 The banking system of a country upholds its economic development.
-Considering the economic condition of people, the need for financial services, and the advancements in technology that followed, the Indian banking industry has gone through major transformations over the past five centuries.
+Considering the economic condition of people, the need for financial services and the advancements in technology that followed, the banking sector in India has gone through major transformations over the past five centuries.
 There you must understand the different types of banking systems in India.

 Decode banking with NiyoX

-Let’s take a look at the evolution of banking in India from the time the first bank was established in India to the current mobile banking era–what happened in between.
+Let’s take a look at the banking evolution in India from the time the first bank was established in India to the current mobile banking era–what happened in between.
 The history of banking in India can be broadly classified as:

 - Pre-independence Phase (1770-1947)